Blood pressure is the force of blood on the blood vessel walls. High blood pressure is one that is higher than normal. It is measured as 2 numbers:

-It is important to properly treat high blood pressure to prevent complications in adulthood, such as:
+It is important to treat high blood pressure.
+It can prevent serious health issues in adulthood.

-- Encourage your child to eat a healthy diet that is rich in fruits, vegetables, and whole grains.
+- Encourage a healthy diet.
+It should be rich in fruits, vegetables, and whole grains.

 - Limit the amount of time your child spends in front of a screen.
-This includes watching TV, playing video games, or using the computer.
+This includes watching TV, video games, or computer use.
 Aim for less than 2 hours in front of a screen per day.

 American Heart Association http://www.heart.org